 - New employee orientation

 More services may be added in the future, with satisfying customer experiences at the core.
-Meanwhile, stay tuned for “unfolding” news of a Grand Opening Celebration in April.
+Meanwhile, stay tuned for “unfolding” news of a Grand Opening Celebration on April 4.